bebrown/mycoin/README.md

     >>> key_decode(priv)
     (4102144381, 10973810401)

 Now we can use our keys to encrypt and decrypt data.
 First we'll encrypt a blob of data.
 Since our modulus is a 33- or 34-bit number, we can encrypt data that is at most about 32 bits long.
 Let's encrypt the string b'Hi!'.
-(Reminder: in Python, b'foo' notation represents a byte string; that is, a three-byte string (or array) consisting of the ASCII values for 'f', 'o', and 'o'.
+(Reminder: in Python, b'foo' notation represents a byte string; that is, a three-byte string (or array) consisting of the ASCII values for 'f', 'o', and 'o'.)
 Most of the functions in this library work on either byte strings or ints.
-Our encryption function works on ints, so we need to convert the bytestring to a number using bstr2int.
+Our encryption function works on ints, so we need to convert the bytestring to an int using bstr2int.

 Encrypt the string using the private key.